Cloud City Ice Cream: History

 Spouses Bryan and Sarah Gilbert opened Cloud City Ice Cream in 2011.
 The business replaced Chill Ice Cream, which was sold following the deaths of the owners earlier in the year.
 The ice cream parlor Surf Shack operated in the same space prior to Chill Ice Cream.
 Andrea Bowers was Cloud City's initial pastry chef.
 The company's logo and business cards were designed by local artist Guita Anderson.

 Reception

 In 2012, Nora Eileen Jones of Willamette Week said of the chocolate stout ice cream with Hopworks, "It was insanely good and surprisingly refreshing for a chocolate ice cream—the stout in the mixture added some tiny yet welcome ice crystals to the thick confection.
 It's a very mature flavor, with more rich darkness to it than your average chocolate ice cream."
 Lizzy Acker recommended the Totes Ma'Goats and Sunshine flavors in The Oregonian's 2018 list of "23 of the best frozen treats from around Portland you need to try this summer".
+Cloud City ranked first in the best ice cream category of the newspaper's Readers Choice Awards in 2024.